DzilafhoPia/Input_processing_Output-Chapter2/README.md

 # The_Pragmatic_Programmers
-learning how to code using python programming language using the book: The Pragmatic Programmers
+Learning how to code using python programming language using the book: The Pragmatic Programmers.